Jose Tejada: Congress

-Together with like-minded congressmen he was able to pass nationally-significant legislations to include the Free Irrigation Act (RA 10969); the Universal Access to Quality Education Act (RA 10931); the Credit Surety Fund Cooperative Act Of 2015 (RA 10744); the Iskolar ng Bayan Act of 2015 (RA 10648); and the Mandatory Philhealth for Senior Citizens Act (RA 10645).
+Together with congressmen he was able to pass nationally-significant legislations to include the Free Irrigation Act (RA 10969); the Universal Access to Quality Education Act (RA 10931); the Credit Surety Fund Cooperative Act Of 2015 (RA 10744); the Iskolar ng Bayan Act of 2015 (RA 10648); and the Mandatory Philhealth for Senior Citizens Act (RA 10645).
 He is also a staunch advocate for the protection and preservation of North Cotabato’s environment and natural resources, being the principal author of House Bill 3119 which seeks to declare the entire province of North Cotabato as Mining-Free Zone.

-Aside from his outstanding legislative accomplishments, Congressman Tejada has successfully delivered countless infrastructure and social services to his constituents.
+Aside from his legislative accomplishments, Congressman Tejada has successfully delivered countless infrastructure and social services to his constituents.
 During his first and second term as congressman, he was able to lobby for additional budget to build roads, classroom buildings, birthing centers, water system, irrigation canals, barangay halls and other much needed infrastructure services that offer inclusive social and economic benefits to the people of the 3rd Congressional District of North Cotabato.

 He is a member of various Congressional Committees and Vice-Chairman of the influential House Committee on Appropriations.